nymtech/nym/documentation/operators/src/tokenomics/fair-mixnet.md

 On one hand node operators get [rewarded](mixnet-rewards.md) for the work they do, but their revenue is not forgranted.
 Only best performing nodes with a solid reputation can take part in the network.
 This creates an incentive for people to operate Nym nodes as quality and reliable service.
 The reputation system also works as a network defense against a large adversary take over or sybil attacks.

 On the other, node reputation is calculated by delegation.
 Delegation is a stake done by NYM token holders on top of nodes they want to support to join the network as it compensate the stakers with APR.
 Therefore there is an incetive for NYM holders to stake their token on top of nodes which they believe will perform well.
-To prevent a whale take-over and centralisation, the revenue grows alongside nodes stake size only until a certain point, after which the rewards per staker start to decrease.
+To prevent a whale takeover and centralisation, the revenue grows alongside nodes stake size only until a certain point, after which the rewards per staker start to decrease.
 We call this mark *node stake saturation*.

 Thanks to Nyx blockchain API monitoring, the flow is dynamic and constantly optimized based on live metrics.
 Below is a detailed explanation and reckoning of Nym tokenomics logic.

 ### Tokenomics

 Before we can arrive to a full comprehension of [node operators rewards](mixnet-rewards.md) and [delegators APR height](https://nymtech.net/about/token) we need to understand some basic logic and stats of Nym token economics.
-All the data can be [queryied from valdator API](#query-tokenomics-api).
+All the data can be [queried from valdator API](#query-tokenomics-api).

 **Supply**

 NYM token is capped at 1b.
 Visit [Nym token page](https://nymtech.net/about/token) to see live data and graphs.
-Current\* circulating supply is <!-- cmdrun cd ../../../scripts/cmdrun && ./api_targets.py v --api mainnet --endpoint circulating-supply --value circulating_supply amount --> NYM.
+Current\* circulating supply is <!-- cmdrun cd ../../../scripts/cmdrun && ./api_targets.py v --api mainnet --endpoint circulating-supply --value circulating_supply amount --separator _ --> NYM.

 **Staking target**